-TMJ disorders are the health problems associated with your jaw that cause tenderness to the joint and pain, and compromised movement of the jaw joint and surrounding muscles.
+TMJ disorders are the health problems associated with your jaw that cause tenderness to the joint, pain, and compromised jaw joint movement and surrounding muscles.
 Women have a higher tendency towards TMJ disorders than men.
 Though TMJ disorders are treatable, the diagnosis is difficult as there are so many possible causes.

 How Is TMJ Diagnosed?

 There are no standard tests to diagnose TMJ.
 We will examine your jaw for signs of swelling or tenderness and may perform various imaging tests like: